grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 # Test-driving object creation

-In this chapter, we join Johnny and Benjaminas they continue their outside-in TDD journey.
-In this chapter, they will take on test-driving a factory.
+In this chapter, we join Johnny and Benjamin as they continue their outside-in TDD journey.
+In this chapter, they will be test-driving a factory.

 **Johnny:** What's next on our TODO list?

-**Benjamin:** There are two instances of `NotImplementedException`, both from factories that we introduced when implementing the last Statement.
+**Benjamin:** There are two instances of `NotImplementedException`, both from factories that we discovered when implementing the last Statement.

-This one is for creating instances of `ReservationInProgress` -- remember?
+The first factory is for creating instances of `ReservationInProgress` -- remember?
 You gave it a bogus name on purpose.
+Look:

 ```csharp
 public class TodoReservationInProgressFactory : ReservationInProgressFactory